lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 Open `app.js`, our client-side JS code file and let's add some code to send and receive messages from the browser.

-Add the following code to the very top of the file:
+Add the following code to the very top of the file.

 ```js
 var socket = io();